Skip to main content

 Write these down.
 Be specific.
 "Had good year at work" is vague.
 "Launched three features that increased user retention by 12%" is specific.

-Part 3: Acknowledge the Struggles (20 minutes)
+What about Part 3: acknowledge the struggles (20 minutes)?

 Now examine what didn't work.
 This isn't self-criticism—it's honest assessment.